ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 #### 1. Install Appium as a local dependency

-Simply run the following command to add Appium as a local dependency, this will allow us to work with Appium using NPM scripts.
+Just run the following command to add Appium as a local dependency, this will allow us to work with Appium using NPM scripts.

 ```shell